 So, with that caveat, what are we seeing during the period of COVID and beyond in terms of the tangible steps towards designing your ecosystem to enable equity, agency, and mastery?

 Let's begin with equity.
 The generally accepted meaning of equity in education is that the educational experience meets each student where they are to help them achieve their aspirations rather than all educational experiences for all students being the same or equal.
-IMS cannot solve all the issues around equity in education.
-But IMS can ask,
+1EdTech cannot solve all the issues around equity in education.
+But 1EdTech can ask,

 "What does it mean for the digital education ecosystem to enable and support equity?"